MB Fire Company: Always Brave & Ready

 The borough’s fire company started distributing toys on Christmas Day in 1946.
 Gift-wrapped toys are home-delivered to all borough children, infant through Grade 4.
 The MBFC is one of the few, if only, area organizations to deliver toys on the actual holiday.

-The MB Firemen’s Fair is a town summertime fixture dating to the late 1930s.
+The MB Firemen’s Fair is a town summertime fixture dating back 85 years.
+The first fair took place in August 1937 and Clarence Cook chaired the committee.
 Great stories abound over the years of family and friends enjoying the annual event.
 Who can ever forget throwing curtain rings on Coke bottles?
 Or a ride on the Mack?
 For years the fair was held at the firehouse, but Hurricane Sandy damages forced its move to the MB Bathing Pavilion on Ocean Avenue.

 According to a program from the auxiliary’s 10-year anniversary celebration, the LAMB charter members were Janet Barkelew, Rita Bradley, Laura Bradley, Phyllis Cobleigh, Elizabeth Davidson, Mary DeMarco, Kate Ferrugiaro, Terry Flaherty, Evelene George, Marion Hansen, Gloria Hennessey, Elizabeth Hornbostel, Louise Hornbostel, Mary Hornbostel, Alice Johnson, Tillie Kampf, Louella Koch, Dorothy Koch, Elaine Kopnicki, Leah Leissler, Anita Maney, Helen Marsh, Marion Marsh, Myrtle Marsh, Doris Mihm, Harriet Miller, Dorothy Peterson, Marion Schumacher, Barbara Seible, Betty Truglia, Gertrude Walls, Amy Wardell, Patricia West, Marie Wood, Viola Zeim, and Flora Van Brunt.
 The organization’s first president was Myrtle Marsh.